 What About Plastics?

 We agree, recycling plastics these days is confusing.
 More often than not, the answer is the plastic in your hand is not recyclable.
-Choose to Reuse when you can!
+Choose to Reuse when you can, especially with Pitt’s Choose to Reuse to-go container program!
 Otherwise, follow the recycling rules:

 - Bottles, jars, and jugs